past and present

 From Ferdinand Hiller, Franz Wüllner, Fritz Steinbach, Hermann Abendroth and Günter Wand to Markus Stenz – although the music directors who followed Conradin Kreutzer set different priorities, they all sought a balance between the classical canon and new works of their day.
 François-Xavier Roth will follow as new Gürzenich-Kapellmeister in season 2015/2016.
 Robert and Clara Schumann appeared with the Gürzenich Orchestra in Cologne, and Hector Berlioz, Giuseppe Verdi and Richard Wagner conducted their latest works there.
 Johannes Brahms conducted the world premiere of his Double Concerto for Violin, Cello and Orchestra himself.
 Richard Strauss’s Till Eulenspiegels lustige Streiche (1895) and Don Quixote (1898) were performed for the first time in Cologne, and Gustav Mahler entrusted the orchestra with the premiere of his Fifth Symphony.
 The list continues with Paul Hindemith, Olivier Messiaen, Hans Werner Henze and Karlheinz Stockhausen.

-Concert in the Gürzenich 1924
+Concert at the Gürzenich 1924

 Opening concert of the Kölner Philharmonie in 1986: The Gürzenich Orchestra Colgne, led by Gürzenich-Kapellmeister Marek Janowski, plays Gustavs Mahler's 8th Symphonie .